 It is necessary to load two files (.bin and .ver) to the HTTP/FTP server.
-If only the .bin file is uploaded and the HTTP server sends the incorrect answer of 200 OK (instead of the expected 404 Not Found) when the device tries to download the nonexistent .ver file, then there is a risk that the router will download the .bin file over and over again.
+If only the .bin file is uploaded and the HTTP server sends the incorrect answer of 200 OK (instead of the expected 404 Not Found) when the device tries to download the nonexistent .ver file, then it can happen that the router will download the .bin file over and over again.